SmartElev8/FileGuardian/README.md

 - Keep the system and dependencies updated
 - Use the system as part of a comprehensive security strategy
 - Do not rely solely on automated detection
+- Regularly review your quarantine and scan history

 ## Limitations
 - May not detect zero-day malware